 (1771 - unknown), Colliers

 A settlers' stockaded fort located on a ridge between Cross Creek and Harmon's Creek, along Eldersville Road.
 It was never attacked by Indians reportedly due to Wells' good nature towards them.
 Troops under Col. William Crawford rendezvoused here in 1782 on their way to Mingo Bottom.
 The first school for the area was held here in 1777.

 (1774 - unknown), Follansbee

 A settlers' log and stone blockhouse.
-Site located at the public playground on Main Street north of State Street.
+Decker was killed by Indians in 1795.
+Site marked at the public playground on Main Street, north of State Street.

 Wells' Station (2)

 A settlers' station at the mouth of Buffalo Creek.
 The town was originally called Charlestown.